The Team

 Dave Johnston – Chair

 Mr. Johnston has been personally involved with many aspects of the community and served on a number of boards.
-He was president of the Children’s Hospital of Winnipeg Foundation for 3 years, a founding Director of the Foundations for Health campaign for what is now the John Buhler Research Center, the Campaign Chair for the 2001 United Way of Winnipeg Campaign and a board member and cabinet member of the Imagine a Place campaign for the Assiniboine Park Conservancy.
-In 2019 Mr. Johnston was awarded the André Mailhot award which is United Way Canada’s highest honor, given each year to one volunteer in Canada.
+He was president of the Children’s Hospital of Winnipeg Foundation for three years, a founding director of the Foundations for Health campaign for what is now the John Buhler Research Center, the campaign chair for the 2001 United Way of Winnipeg campaign and a board member and cabinet member of the Imagine a Place campaign for the Assiniboine Park Conservancy.
+In 2019, Mr. Johnston was awarded the André Mailhot award which is United Way Canada’s highest honor, given each year to one volunteer in Canada.

 Susan Lewis – Vice-Chair